-

 • Albuquerque Bernalillo County Water Utility Authority - Xeriscape rebate of $1.50 per square foot; minimum 500 square feet, and maximum 2000 square feet for eligible landscape conversions.
 Plant coverage must be 50%; all of the plants must be from the low water use designation on the Rainwater Harvest Plant List.
 These plants are native or xeric adapted to live on the 8 inches of natural rainfall that occurs in Albuquerque.
 A rainwater collection or direction system must also be a part of the plan, which must be approved by the Water Utility's Xeriscape Inspector.
 Rainwater Harvest System must be part of the plan

-• Santa Fe Water Conservation Rebates - Beginning May 1, 2011, Sangre de Cristo Water is offering customers several rebates to encourage water conservation in an effort to maximize water efficiency and to conserve our present and future water supply.
+• Santa Fe Water Conservation Rebates - Beginning May 1, 2011, Sangre de Cristo Water Company is offering customers several rebates to encourage water conservation in an effort to maximize water efficiency and to conserve our present and future water supply.
 Our incentives and rebates program help water customers save water by increasing efficiency.
 Program covers indoor and outdoor water conservation. $.25 a gallon for installation of tanks that meet guidelines.

 TOP